torriem/waas_steer/README.md

 It's also possible to place the filter between the implement bus and the back of the brown box monitor.

+If using the Teensy Triple CAN breakout board, it can be powered by 12V on the CAN3 connector.

-The ability of this old receiver to even get WAAS will end around 2024.
+The ability of this old receiver to even get WAAS will end sometime between 2024 and 2026, depending on when the new GPS rollout is complete.